 1. It’s Hard To Read Or Listen To Tales of Misery

 I searched the internet for the summary to get started with the book.
-Then, once I know what the book is about, I read a few pages daily.
+Then, once I knew what the book was about, I read a few pages daily.
 It gets to a point where you can’t put it down.

 If you read some of The Handmaid’s Tale Summary you find online, they call it “misery porn.”

 Oh, God.
 It was hard to start reading this book.
 Sometimes, I got tired and asked myself how this writer kept writing it.
 The writing was great, and the sentences were fine.
 Why is she using such talent to describe miseries upon pains upon tragedies?
 Yet, nothing joyous was happening in the book.
 Nothing makes you say, wow, I’m excited this is happening.